kkga/kkga/work/webflow.md

   <figcaption>Adjusting areas for smaller screens</figcaption>
 </figure>

+---

-## Symbol overrides
+## Components and instance overrides

-Webflow’s symbols let authors reuse a common layout across multiple pages -- for example, a navigation bar, a footer, or a sign up form.

-Up until now, there was no way of using the same symbol with different content.
-This limitation greatly decreased the range of cases where symbols can be used.
+Webflow’s "Symbols" was a mechanism to reuse an element across multiple pages -- for example, a navigation bar, a footer, or a sign up form.
+However, there was no way of using the same Symbol with different content -- this limitation greatly decreased the range of cases where symbols can be used.

-I've worked on adding dynamic content overrides to symbols, which would let authors define text, images, videos or links that are editable on different symbol instances.
+I worked on evolving Symbols to Components by adding dynamic content overrides, which would let authors define text, images, links and other properties that are editable on individual Component instances.

-With this feature, authors can utilize symbols for a much wider range of use-cases by turning various recurring layouts into symbols, each with its own content.
-As authors restructure the layout of that symbol, each instance will preserve its unique content.
+This update allowed authors to utilize an existing mechanism for a much wider range of use-cases by turning various recurring layouts into Components and reusing them across their project with indvidiual content overrides.
+As they make structural and stylistic changes to the Components, each instance would reflect the new changes and still retain the content overrides.

+#### External links

-- **[Feature overview on Webflow blog][symbols-overview]**
+- [Feature overview on Webflow blog][symbols-overview]

 [symbols-overview]: https://webflow.com/blog/content-overrides-for-symbols

 <figure>
   <img src="/img/webflow/webflow-symbols-1.gif" />
-  <figcaption>Defining overrides inside a symbol</figcaption>
+  <figcaption>Defining overrides on a component</figcaption>
 </figure>

 <figure>
   <img src="/img/webflow/webflow-symbols-2.gif" />
-  <figcaption>Overriding content on a symbol instance</figcaption>
+  <figcaption>Overriding content on instances</figcaption>
 </figure>

 <figure>
   <img src="/img/webflow/webflow-symbols-3.gif" />
-  <figcaption>Adjusting layout across multiple symbols</figcaption>
+  <figcaption>Adjusting layout across multiple instances</figcaption>
 </figure>

+---

 ## Interactions and animations

-When I started working on "Interactions 2.0", Webflow already had simple tools to add interactions and animations to elements on a page.
+When I started working on "Interactions 2.0", Webflow already had basic tooling to add interactions and animations to elements on a page.
 However, we wanted a more poweful and flexible solution that would let authors create rich, sequenced animations using a visual timeline.
 Another goal was to let authors create